Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.

 - Serve it with fresh bread, warm pita or even crackers.

 - Lather it on sandwiches or add it to wraps.
+It’s a great addition to my Raw Veggie Wraps.

 - Hummus is delicious served with grilled meats such as Moroccan spiced lamb, chicken kebabs or even a quality bbq sausage.